awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 The `kms:BypassPolicyLockoutSafetyCheck` condition key controls access to the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) and [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operations based on the value of the `BypassPolicyLockoutSafetyCheck` parameter in the request\.

-The following example IAM policy statement prevents users from bypassing the policy lockout safety check by denying them permission to create CMKs when the value of the `BypassPolicyLockoutSafetyCheck` parameter in the `CreateKey` request is `true.`
+The following example IAM policy statement prevents users from bypassing the policy lockout safety check by denying them permission to create KMS keys when the value of the `BypassPolicyLockoutSafetyCheck` parameter in the `CreateKey` request is `true.`

 ```
 {